-The Amphora Issue was a regular issue of the Melbourne Historical Journal established in 2012 to provide a publication platform for postgraduate and early career researchers in Ancient World Studies.
-In 2017 The Amphora Issue became an independent journal and is affiliated with the Melbourne University Graduate Student Association.
-The Amphora Issue is a peer-reviewed journal which is open to new approaches and aims to present original research to a wide readership.
+Amphora is a peer-reviewed journal that is open to new approaches and aims to present original research to a wide readership.
 The journal includes feature articles, refereed articles, book reviews and feature artworks.
 We welcome contributions from researchers working in a diverse range of fields, including Classical Studies, Ancient History, Reception Studies, Digital Humanities, Egyptology and Archaeology (including pre-historical and historical periods), with a focus on the ancient Mediterranean and the Near East.